cisco/libacvp/README.md

 We also run the uncrustify tool as a linter to keep code-style consistent throughout the library.
 That can be found in the `uncrustify/` directory.

+Any and all new API functions must also be added to ms\resources\source.def.

 ## FAQ

 `I get "unable to process test vectors" for certain algorithms when libacvp is built without a FOM.
 Why?`